Star Delta Transformation

 T-connected and Equivalent Star Network

-As we have already seen, we can redraw the T resistor network to produce an equivalent Star or Υ type network.
-But we can also convert a Pi or π type resistor network into an equivalent Delta or Δ type network as shown below.
+As we have already seen, we can redraw the T resistor network above to produce an electrically equivalent Star or Υ type network.
+But we can also convert a Pi or π type resistor network into an electrically equivalent Delta or Δ type network as shown below.

 Pi-connected and Equivalent Delta Network.